Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_5-Platforms/Module_2-Example_ZCU104_Min/README.md

 | Click hammer icon on tool bar to build platform              |

 The generated platform is located in zcu104_min/pfm/zcu104_min/export/zcu104_min directory.
 It has the top level platform description file **zcu104_min.xpfm**.
 The software components listed above are all copied to platform directory.

+Note: The software components packaged into platform are for boot purpose.
+The Linux kernel image, root file system and sysroot are to be provided in application creation time.
+Besides the kernel image, rootfs and sysroot generated in step 2, [Common images for Embedded Vitis platforms](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html) provided by Xilinx can also be used.

 #### C. Update Platform for Iterations (optional)